Thomas Maupin

 Thomas Edward Maupin (born October 9, 1949) is an American serial killer and rapist.
-An itinerant criminal with a history of violent crimes, including the abduction and murder of a 6-year-old girl in Washington, he was linked to the cold case murders of two women in Tennessee in 2001.
-He pleaded guilty to two counts of voluntary manslaughter and sentenced to 12 years imprisonment, to be served with a 8-year sentence for an unrelated rape.
+An itinerant criminal with a history of violent crimes, he was tried and convicted for the 1988 murder of a 6-year-old girl in Washington.
+Maupin was later linked to the cold case murders of two women in Tennessee in 2001.
+He pleaded guilty to two counts of voluntary manslaughter and sentenced to 12 years imprisonment, to be served with an eight-year sentence for an unrelated rape.

 Early life and crimes

 Little is known about Maupin's early life.
 Born on October 9, 1949, in Louisiana, his family moved to Ohio shortly after his birth, where he subsequently grew up.
 Maupin started committing crimes at an early age, varying from thefts, robberies, sexual assaults and child molestation, which he committed across various states.
 Before moving to Spokane, Washington, he had escaped custody on three separate occasions and had been designated as a fugitive by the federal authorities on two occasions, but the exact charges are currently unknown.